GGeeto/osticket-prereqs/README.md

 - Head staright to control panel then to the programs settings within control panel.
 - Under Programs and features, click Turn Windows features on and off with the admin icon next to it.
 - Find the Internet Information Services folder then check the box and expand it.
+- Then expand World Wide Web services
-- Within the folder expand the Application Development Features folder and check the folder labled CGI.
+- Within WWWS expand Application Development Features folder and check the folder labled CGI.
 - Then expand the Common HTTP Features folder within the IIS folder.
 Every folder within this folder needs to be checked.
 - Click OK on the bottom right and wait for the programs to be installed.
 </p>